Cisco College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Cisco College was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Cisco College was not ranked in College Factual's 2022 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Is It Hard to Get Into Cisco College?

 Returning adults and other non-traditional students may appreciate the fact that Cisco College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 Student to Faculty Ratio

 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
 At Cisco College, this rate is 21 to 1, which is high when compared to the national average of 15 to 1.

 Percent of Full-Time Faculty

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.